Snowpiercer (2014) Review

 Director: Bong Joon Ho

-Bong Joon Ho’s Euro-Korean-American sci-fi thriller was excellent for one reason above all else: Originality.
-This post-apocalyptic picture never took audiences for granted, opposed the archetypal constructs of the genre, and was overall an incredibly gripping and often moving modestly-budgeted blockbuster… Kinda.
+Bong Joon Ho’s Euro-Korean-American sci-fi thriller was excellent for one reason above all else: originality.
+This post-apocalyptic thriller never took audiences for granted, opposed the archetypal constructs of the genre, and was overall an incredibly gripping and often moving modestly-budgeted blockbuster.

-The thing with Snowpiercer is that it has all of the typical constructs of your Summer spectacle-led movies.
+The thing with Snowpiercer is that it has all of the typical constructs of your summer spectacle-led movies.
 It has a star attraction, an ensemble cast, and some really awesome CGI, for example.
-Producers of the film even considered leaving large parts of the picture on the cutting room floor in order to “appeal to the masses”.
-Oh, how I am thankful they did not!
+Producers of the film even considered leaving large parts of the film on the cutting room floor in order to “appeal to the masses”.
+Oh, how thankful we should be that they didn’t.

-While the CGI isn’t quite as up to scratch as the majority of pictures these days, Snowpiercer still feels authentic through the use of fantastic work by its cinematographer Hong Gyeong-Pyo and the performances of its actors, not least Chris Evans.
-The Captain America star begins in the broody and somewhat typical Chris Evans mantra, undergoing a transformation as the picture goes on and really drawing you in when needed – he well and truly pulls it out of the bag and the best he’s ever been.
+While the CGI isn’t quite as up to scratch as the majority of mainstream blockbusters these days, Snowpiercer still feels authentic through its use of fantastic work by cinematographer Hong Gyeong-Pyo and the performances of its actors, not least Chris Evans.
+The Captain America star begins in the broody and somewhat typical Chris Evans mantra, undergoing a transformation as the narrative progresses and really drawing you in when needed – he well and truly pulls it out of the bag and the best he has ever been.
 With fantastic support from an array of critically acclaimed talent, the story is told the right way by the performers and the production crew, making for an enticing evening’s viewing.